timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-11-21
+# Today is 2019-11-22

 ## Objectives for the day:

-- Get the monky bird perch game working again in the overlay / bot.
-- Add a TidalBuoy command to update / notify what modules are turned on/off.
+- Get !muted added to admin interface / remote controller for displaying mute reasons.

 # Purpose